shiroyuki/Tori/docs/source/manual/orm/introduction.rst

-CRUD operations                 Yes          Yes       Yes       Yes     Yes Simple query                    Yes          No        Unknown   No      No AND compound statement          Yes          No        Unknown   No      No OR compound statement           Unknown      No        Unknown   No      No Filter with regular expression  Yes          No        Unknown   No      No Range filter                    Yes          No        Unknown   No      No Query optimization with index   Yes          Yes       Yes       No      No
+CRUD operations                 Yes          Yes       Yes       Yes     Yes Simple query                    Yes          No        Unknown   No      No AND compound statement          Yes          No        Unknown   No      No OR compound statement           Yes/SW       Yes/SW    Yes/SW    No      No Filter with regular expression  Yes          No        Unknown   No      No Range filter                    Yes          No        Unknown   No      No Query optimization with index   Yes          Yes       Yes       No      No